tobiasdenzler/checkbot/README.md

 checkbot_missing_quota_on_project_total{project="test"} 1
 ```

-More information about writing your custom checks can be found at [Writing Checks](docs/checks.md).
+More information about writing and testing your custom checks can be found at [Checks](docs/checks.md).

 ## Installation